shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

         ;

+**Exercise 8**
---Ex 8 Find the Average Discount by Segment & Ship Mode
+Find the Average Discount by Segment & Ship Mode
         --Alias the Avg Discount to something of your choice.
         --Order from highest to lowest Avg Discount.

          SELECT SEGMENT,
             SHIP_MODE,
             AVG(DISCOUNT) AS Average_Discount
          FROM SUPERSTORE
          GROUP BY SEGMENT, SHIP_MODE
          ORDER BY Average_Discount DESC
          ;

+ **Exercise 9**
- -- Ex 10 For the Central Region
+ For the Central Region
-        --Find the Minimum Profit value per Sub-Category --Alias the Minimum Profit field
+        --Find the Minimum Profit value per Sub-Category
+        --Alias the Minimum Profit field
         --Order from lowest profit value to highest

             SELECT REGION,
                 SUB_CATEGORY,
                 MIN(PROFIT) AS Minimum_Profit
             FROM SUPERSTORE
             WHERE REGION = 'Central'
             GROUP BY REGION, SUB_CATEGORY
             ORDER BY Minimum_Profit ASC
             ;

+ **Exercise 10**
- --Ex 10 Which Order Dates had a total profit greater than 2000?
+ Which Order Dates had a total profit greater than 2000?
         --Alias your profit aggregation
         --Sort from highest to lowest profit

          SELECT ORDER_DATE,
             SUM(PROFIT) AS Total_Profit
          FROM SUPERSTORE
          GROUP BY ORDER_DATE
          HAVING SUM(PROFIT) > 2000
          ORDER BY Total_Profit DESC
          ;

+ **Exercise 11**
- -- Ex 11 For the Central Region, which Products had an average profit less than -400?
+ For the Central Region, which Products had an average profit less than -400?
         --Alias your profit aggregation
         --Sort from lowest to highest avg profit

          SELECT REGION,
             PRODUCT_ID,
             AVG(PROFIT) AS Avg_Profit
          FROM SUPERSTORE
          WHERE REGION = 'Central'
          GROUP BY REGION, PRODUCT_ID
          HAVING AVG(PROFIT) < -400
          ORDER BY Avg_Profit ASC
          ;

+ **Exercise 12**
- -- Ex 12 For Florida State in the Superstore_Joined table
+ For Florida State in the Superstore_Joined table
-        --Find the total Sales value of items returned and not returned SUM(“Sales”) --Find the total number of items returned and not returned COUNT(“Product Name”) --Alias your fields
+        --Find the total Sales value of items returned and not returned SUM(“Sales”)
+        --Find the total number of items returned and not returned COUNT(“Product Name”)
+        --Alias your fields

          SELECT
             IFF(RETURNED = 'Yes', 'Returned', 'Not returned') AS Return_Status,
             SUM(SALES) AS Total_Sales,
             COUNT(S.PRODUCT_NAME) AS Total_ItemCounts
          FROM SUPERSTORE AS S
          LEFT JOIN RETURNED_ORDERS AS R
          ON S.ORDER_ID = R.ORDER_ID
          WHERE STATE = 'Florida'
          GROUP BY R.RETURNED
          ;

+ **Exercise 13**
- -- Ex 13 For the Furniture Category in the Superstore_Joined table
+ For the Furniture Category in the Superstore_Joined table
         --Find the top 10 order values for orders with a profit < 0 (Is Value Number of items in an order OR Total Sales of Order ID?? )
         --Ensure the orders have not been returned --Alias your fields

          SELECT TOP 10 S.ORDER_ID,
             IFF(RETURNED = 'Yes', 'Returned', 'Not returned') AS Return_Status,
             COUNT(PRODUCT_ID) AS Order_Values,
             SUM(PROFIT) AS Total_Profit
          FROM SUPERSTORE AS S
          LEFT JOIN RETURNED_ORDERS AS R
          ON S.ORDER_ID = R.ORDER_ID
          WHERE CATEGORY = 'Furniture'
          GROUP BY S.ORDER_ID, RETURNED
          HAVING SUM(PROFIT) < 0 AND IFF(RETURNED = 'Yes', 'Returned', 'Not returned') = 'Not returned'
          ORDER BY Order_Values DESC
          ;

+ **Exercise 14**
- --Ex 14 Join Superstore_Orders to Superstore_Returns, selecting all columns.
+ Join Superstore_Orders to Superstore_Returns, selecting all columns.
         --First do an Inner Join
         --Then do a Left Join
         --Then a Right Join
         --Does the output change?
 And how?
 Why is it changing?

 -- Inner Join

          SELECT *
          FROM SUPERSTORE AS S
          INNER JOIN RETURNED_ORDERS AS R
          ON S.ORDER_ID = R.ORDER_ID
          ;

-  -- Inner join resulted in 3226 records.
+  Note Inner join resulted in 3226 records.
 Matching records on both tables based on ORDER_ID.

          --Left Join
          SELECT *
          FROM SUPERSTORE AS S
          LEFT JOIN RETURNED_ORDERS AS R
          ON S.ORDER_ID = R.ORDER_ID
          ;

-  -- Left join resulted in 12420 records.
+  Note: Left join resulted in 12420 records.
 Matching records from RETURNED_ORDERS table and all records FROM SUPERSTORE table based on ORDER_ID.

  --Right Join

          SELECT *
          FROM SUPERSTORE AS S
          RIGHT JOIN RETURNED_ORDERS AS R
          ON S.ORDER_ID = R.ORDER_ID
          ;

- -- Right join resulted in 3226 records.
+ Note: Right join resulted in 3226 records.
 Matching records from SUPERSTORE table and all records FROM RETURNED_ORDERS table based on ORDER_ID.
- -- The result of the INNER and RIGHT join is the same because all the records from the RETURNED_ORDERS matched with the SUPERSTORE table.
+ The result of the INNER and RIGHT join is the same because all the records from the RETURNED_ORDERS matched with the SUPERSTORE table.

+**Exercise 15 PART 1**
---Ex 15 PART 1: Join CUSTOMERS to CUSTOMER_SALES_REP
+Join CUSTOMERS to CUSTOMER_SALES_REP
         -- Can you work out how many customers do not have a Sales representative?
         -- HINT: Use a LEFT JOIN.

         SELECT COUNT(L.CUSTOMER_ID) AS Number_of_Customer
         FROM CUSTOMERS AS L
         LEFT JOIN CUSTOMER_SALES_REP AS R
         ON L.CUSTOMER_ID = R.CUSTOMER_ID
         WHERE IFF(R.sales_person_id IS NULL,'No Sales Rep', 'Sales Rep') = 'No Sales Rep' ;

+**Exercose 15 PART 2**
---Ex 15 PART 2: Join CUSTOMERS to CUSTOMER_SALES_REP
+Join CUSTOMERS to CUSTOMER_SALES_REP
         -- Can you work out how many customers do not have a Sales representative?
         -- HINT: Use a LEFT JOIN.
 -- How could we go about counting the number of customers with and without a sales rep, creating a field to group them by?

-SELECT IFF(R.sales_person_id IS NULL,'No Sales Rep', 'Sales Rep') AS Sales_Reps,
-    COUNT(DISTINCT L.CUSTOMER_ID) AS Number_of_Customer
+        SELECT IFF(R.sales_person_id IS NULL,'No Sales Rep', 'Sales Rep') AS Sales_Reps, COUNT(DISTINCT L.CUSTOMER_ID) AS Number_of_Customer
         FROM CUSTOMERS AS L
         LEFT JOIN CUSTOMER_SALES_REP AS R
         ON L.CUSTOMER_ID = R.CUSTOMER_ID
         GROUP BY Sales_Reps
         ;

+**Exercise 15: Part 3**
---Ex 15 Add to your query from Part 2:
+Add to your query from Part 2:
         --Perform a further (INNER) Join to include the ORDERS table in your query.
         --Why have the numbers changed?

 SELECT IFF(R.sales_person_id IS NULL,'No Sales Rep', 'Sales Rep') AS Sales_Reps,
     COUNT( DISTINCT L.CUSTOMER_ID) AS Number_of_Customer